martinandersson/dev-mini/notes/examples.md

 ## Playing with Ansible

-Ansible - in full compliance with modern and sad software principles - has insufficient documentation.
+Ansible - in full compliance with modern and sad software principles - suffers from insufficient documentation.
 As an example, all but the most simple playbooks use [host facts][ans-1].
 But which host facts exist, possible values and what these values mean is completely nondocumented.
 It's like going to a restaurant and not even get a food menu.
 [Recent work][ans-2] has added just a tiny bit of docs to cover for this, but I doubt we will ever see proper documentation which in a perfect and sane world would go so far as to describe not only which host facts exists, but even *how* they were gathered from the target machine.

 Having that said, this example will investigate what values we might see for two such nondocumented host facts; `ansible_os_family` and `ansible_distribution`.